Fryingpan River at Norrie Colorado

 If the Fryingpan is too crowded, pushy, icy, or rule-complicated, compare the Roaring Fork, Crystal River, or Eagle River after checking each route's current flow, temperature, and access.

-Verify current Colorado special regulations for the Fryingpan River before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify current Colorado special fishing rules for the Fryingpan River before fishing.
 Pay close attention to artificial-only language, harvest rules, lease boundaries, and any temporary voluntary closure notices.

 Below Ruedi Dam